 In 2018, Harvest Church sold their property to a new owner, Lifestyle Christianity.
 As tenants who lease space on this property, HCA still operates independently and has experienced no significant changes in day-to-day operations.
 The mission remains the same, and the school continues to provide a safe and secure, both physically and spiritually, educational environment.

 The Vision for the Future:

-Since the ministry of HCA is to invest in the next generation academically and spiritually, for 2019 and the years to come, the HCA School Board has launched a strategic plan that focuses on three main goals.
+Since the ministry of HCA is to invest in the next generation academically and spiritually, for the years to come, the HCA School Board has launched a strategic plan that focuses on three main goals.
 First, Our People!
 Within this goal, HCA will continue to recruit and retain excellent faculty, increase parental partnerships, and enroll students with a teachable spirit.
 Second, Our Quality!
 This focus concentrates on enhancing academic programs, expanding advancement programs, and improve and expand school offerings.
 The final goal, Our Growth!
 This encompasses strengthening HCA’s future by relocating to a new campus, developing partnerships with area churches and schools, and increasing community awareness.
 The excitement builds as we launch into the next 25 years of Kingdom Education.

 In the fall of 2020, we are excited to open 2 new satellites campuses: a Kindergarten through 12th Grade campus in Lantana, TX, and a Preschool through Kindergarten Campus in Corinth, TX.
 This new growth allows us to provide quality, affordable Christian education to new communities in North Texas.
 It is a great day to be a Saint!